davidgrankvist/flat-worlds/docs/learned.md

 and pass those as input to a default shader program.

 The default vertex shader can take in the vertex position, color, a custom transform and other projections.
-This way, the client code can pass in a lot of different data but still only run the default shader program.
+This way, the client code can implement simple graphics without worrying about the underlying shader implementation.

 ### Orthographic projection